What is teacher solidarity?

 - Yes, but after the second one you may be drafted to facilitate!

 What age range is appropriate for these lesson plans?

 - While we have resources for all grade bands, the majority of lessons address content taught in 4-12 grade.

 How long is the professional development session?

 The Doors open at approximately 5:15 for snacks and mingling.
 The workshop runs from 6-7, the concert begins at 8.

 How far is the professional development session from the show?

-- Close by.
-Most sessions will be within walking distance to the concert venue.
+- Unless noted otherwise, sessions will be held in the concert venue.